Rectified Gaussian Scale Mixtures and the Sparse Non-Negative Least Squares Problem: Bayesian Inference with Scale Mixture Prior

 \subsection{Type II estimation}

-The Type II framework aims to infer the hyper-parameters $\vect{\gamma}$ that shape the R-GSM prior.
-In this framework, a MAP estimate of $\vectg$ is computed and then the posterior density of interest $p(\vect{x}|\vect{y})$ is approximated as $p(\vect{x}|\vect{y},\vect{\gamma}_{MAP})$.
-Then appropriate point estimates can be obtained.
-We refer to this Type II framework as Rectified Sparse Bayesian Learning (R-SBL).
+The Type II framework involves finding a ML estimate of $\vect{{\gamma}}$ using evidence maximization and approximating the posterior $p(\vectx|\vecty)$ by $p(\vectx|\vecty,\vect{{\gamma}}_{\text{ML}})$.
+Then, appropriate point estimates and the solution $\vect{x}$ can be obtained.
+We refer to this approach as the \textit{rectified sparse Bayesian learning} (R-SBL).

 Several strategies exist for estimating $\vectg$.
-The first strategy considers the problem of forming a MAP estimate of $\vectg$ given $\vecty$ by directly minimizing the appropriate posterior density.
-In our case, $p(\vectg | \vecty)$ does not admit a closed form.
-The second strategy, investigated here, aims to estimate $\vectg$ by utilizing an EM framework.
+The first strategy considers the problem of forming a ML estimate of $\vectg$ given $\vecty$ \cite{giri2015type,tipping2001sparse,gauvain1994maximum,bishop2006pattern}.
+In our case, $p(\vectg | \vecty)$ does not admit a closed form expression making this strategy difficult.
+The second strategy investigated here, aims to estimate $\vectg$ by using the EM algorithm \cite{giri2015type,c6,bishop2006pattern}.
 In the EM approach, we treat $(\vectx,\vecty,\vectg)$ as the complete data and $\vectx$ as the hidden variable.
-Utilizing the current estimate $\vectg^t$, where $t$ refers to the iteration index, the expectation step (E-step) involves determining the expectation of the log-likelihood $Q(\vectg,\vectg^t)$ defined as:
+Utilizing the current estimate $\vectg^t$, where $t$ refers to the iteration index, the expectation step (E-step) involves finding the expectation of the log-likelihood, $Q(\vectg,\vectg^t)$ given by

-where $\dot{=}$ refers to the fact that constant terms and terms which don't depend on $\vect{\gamma}$ have been dropped since they do not effect the M-step.
+where $\dot{=}$ indicates that constant terms, and terms that do not depend on $\vect{\gamma}$ have been dropped since they do not affect the consequent M-step.
 For simplicity, we assume a non-informative prior on $\vect{\gamma}$ \cite{tipping2001sparse}.
-In the M-step, we maximize $Q(\vectg,\vectg^t)$ with respect to $\vectg$ by taking the derivative and setting it equal to zero, which yields an estimate of $\vect{\gamma}$:
+In the M-step, we maximize $Q(\vectg,\vectg^t)$ with respect to $\vectg$ by taking the derivative and setting it equal to zero, which yields the update rule